aping1/omnigraffle-linelib/README.md

-# OmniOutliner plugin to create lined paper
+# Omnigraffle plugin to create lined paper
-This is an omnifocus plugin that allows you create rects of lined paper". set metadata element on a solid   and run "fill lines"
+This is an omnigraffleplugin that allows you create rects of lined paper". set metadata element on a solid   and run "fill lines"

 # Future work